gfx-labs/ip-app/docs/docs/reference/Token/TokenDelegate.md

 The token delegate contract contains the core logic of IPT.
 The protocol can add or change the functionality by updating the implementation contract on the delegetor.

 ## Initialize
 Used to initialize the contract during delegator constructor.
-The account is where the total supply of IPT is initially transfer to.
+The account is where the total supply of IPT is initially transfered.
 ```
 function initialize(address account_, uint256 initialSupply_) public override {
     require(totalSupply == 0, "initialize: can only do once");